digikar99/cl-bmas/bmas/README.md

 *Currently, [libmvec](https://github.com/sgallagher/glibc/blob/master/sysdeps/unix/sysv/linux/x86_64/libmvec.abilist) is used for single-float sine and cosine for AVX2, since they were found to be faster than their SLEEF counterparts.

+### Other notes:

+- gcc uses arithmetic shift on signed values and logical shift on unsigned values.
+- `long` has been used as equivalent to 8 bytes; perhaps this will be fixed in the future to account for machine-OS specificity

 ## AVX2 Status

 SSE and AVX512 support exists to a limited extent due to limited developer time.